daplayer/tagging/README.md

   name.
 This avoids having two entries for the same artist if their musics are tagged with a different case (e.g. "Bring Me *the* Horizon" and "Bring Me *The* Horizon").
-* The `singles` key under an artist hash actually stores an array of indexes that are mapped back to the root `singles` key.
-Singles attached to an artist are handled this way to avoid extra allocations as DaPlayer handles singles as a single collection but they can be attached to an artist.
+* The singles aren't directly attached to their artist as DaPlayer treats singles as a single collection but you can `filter` the `singles` array to properly attach them.

 The `id` field actually refers to the given path; this is a cheap way to have an unique identifier for each record.